AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 #### Remove a custom attribute
-Chat room members can call `asyncRemoveChatRoomAttributesFromServer` to remove one single custom attribute that is set by themselves.
+Chat room members can call `asyncRemoveChatRoomAttributeFromServer` to remove one single custom attribute that is set by themselves.
 After you successfully call this method, other members in the chat room receive an `onAttributesRemoved` callback.

 ```java
 // Removes a custom attribute by specifying chat room ID and attribute key.